-In Year 12 students focus on the significant events and developments associated with the Cold War and the new 'war on terror'.
-Students learn about how and why conflict occurred, attempts at resolving tensions and how international relations have been affected by the Cold War and the 'war on terror'.
+Students learn about how and why conflict occurred, attempts at resolving tensions and how international relations have been affected by the Cold War and the so called 'War on Terror'.
 Areas covered include:

-Co-operation ends and the Cold War begins
+1. Co-operation ends and the Cold War begins

-• Breakdown of the wartime alliance between the USA and USSR in 1945 Emerging superpower rivalry and its consequences,1945-49
+• Breakdown of the wartime alliance between the USA and USSR in 1945;

-• The USSR takeover of Eastern Europe
+2. Emerging superpower rivalry and its consequences, 1945-49 The USSR takeover of Eastern Europe;

-Flashpoints in Europe and the impact on international relations
+3. Flashpoints in Europe and the impact on international relations

-• The actions of the USSR in Eastern Europe and the impact on international relations
+• The actions of the USSR in Eastern Europe and the impact on international relations;

-Flashpoints outside Europe and the impact on international relations
+4. Flashpoints outside Europe and the impact on international relations

 - The actions of the USA and USSR outside Europe and the impact on international relations including:

-- ✓ The Korean War, 1950-53
+- ✓ The Korean War, 1950-53;

-- ✓ Conflict in Vietnam
+- ✓ Conflict in Vietnam;

-- ✓ The role of China
+- ✓ The role of China;

-- ✓ The Cuban Missile Crisis, 1959-62
+- ✓ The Cuban Missile Crisis, 1959-62;

-- ✓ The Soviet war in Afghanistan, 1979-89
+- ✓ The Soviet war in Afghanistan, 1979-89.

-The end of the Cold War, 1985-91
+5. The end of the Cold War, 1985-91

-- The actions of the USSR and USA in Europe and the impact on international relations: - ✓ The policies of Gorbachev and the role of President Reagan - ✓ The collapse of communism in Eastern Europe and the 'end' of the Cold War
+- The actions of the USSR and USA in Europe and the impact on international relations: - ✓ The policies of Gorbachev and the role of President Reagan; - ✓ The collapse of communism in Eastern Europe and the 'end' of the Cold War.

-New tensions emerge, 1991-2003
+6. New tensions emerge, 1991-2003

-- The new age of conflict, the 'war on terror' and the impact on international relations: - ✓ The rise of the Taliban and the origins of Al-Qaeda - Reasons for the invasion of Iraq, 2003, the downfall of Saddam Hussein and the impact of the Iraq War on international relations
+- The new age of conflict, the 'war on terror' and the impact on international relations: - ✓ The rise of the Taliban and the origins of Al-Qaeda; - Reasons for the invasion of Iraq, 2003, the downfall of Saddam Hussein and the impact of the Iraq War on international relations.

-PAPER ONE: External written examination over 1 hour 45 minutes
+UNIT 1: External written examination of 1 hour 45 minutes.